da4all/da4all.github.io/_pages/about.md

 Data Advocacy for All addresses this curricular gap by offering a [toolkit of educational resources]({{site.baseurl}}/toolkit/) to help students think critically and ethically about data; learn minimal computing and data processing skills; and practice generating data-driven stories and arguments in order to ethically translate data into effective real-world action.

+To do so, it is guided by the following data justice perspective:

+<p style="margin-left:10%; margin-right:10%; margin-bottom: 20px;"><i>While coding and other technical skills are important for data literacy, students must also learn how to not only critically examine data issues in the context of existing power dynamics, emerging technologies, and social practices but also rhetorically use data to tell ethical, compelling data-driven stories and participate in ongoing conversations about pressing social matters.</i></p>

 # Framework {#Framework}

-Our project is built on an overarching framework of critical data studies, data science, and rhetorical data studies and is guided by the following data justice perspective:
+Data Advocacy for All is built using an overarching framework of `critical data studies`, `data science`, and `rhetorical data studies`:<br>

-<p style="margin-left:10%; margin-right:10%; margin-bottom: 20px;"><i>While coding and other technical skills are important for data literacy, students must also learn how to not only critically examine data issues in the context of existing power dynamics, emerging technologies, and social practices but also rhetorically use data to tell ethical, compelling data-driven stories and participate in ongoing conversations about pressing social matters.</i></p>

 <div class="card hoverable">
   <div class="card-body">